Rearo43/reading-201/reading401-08.md

       res.send('this is a sample!');
     });

+    or --------
-    or -------- Both do the same thing the one below allows for better orginization and allowing the routes to all be at the top so devs can easily see what the file holds.
+    Both do the same thing the one below allows for better organization and allowing the routes to all be at the top so devs can easily see what the file holds.

     app.get('/sample', sampleF);